 When the University of Tennessee Medical Campus was established in 1910, Dr. Campbell organized the Department of Orthopaedic Surgery and became the first professor and head of that department, a position he held until his death.
 Dr. Campbell went on to co-found The American Academy of Orthopaedic Surgeons (AAOS), serving as the first elected AAOS president.
 His knowledge and influence ran so deep that he even wrote the first textbook on the subject—known as Campbell’s Operative Orthopaedics—which soon became the definitive work on the specialty, and retains that status even now.

 In 1924, Campbell Clinic established the first orthopaedic residency program to train orthopaedic surgeons.
-The residency program began with four residents, has gradually expanded to the present 40 residents.
-In 1946, the Campbell Clinic foundation was chartered as the resident education branch of the Campbell organization and functioned as the Department of Orthopaedics for the University of Tennessee.
-In 1990, Campbell Foundation partnered with the Department of Orthopaedics to manage the residency program.
-The University of Tennessee-Campbell Clinic Orthopaedic Residency Program is an accredited, five year orthopaedic residency program for 40 full-time orthopaedic residents.
+The residency program began with four residents and has gradually expanded to 40 residents.
+In 1946, the Campbell Clinic Foundation was chartered as the resident education branch of the Campbell organization and functioned as the Department of Orthopaedics for the University of Tennessee.
+In 1990, Campbell Clinic Foundation partnered with the Department of Orthopaedics to manage the residency program.
+The University of Tennessee Health Science Center-Campbell Clinic Orthopaedic Residency Program is an accredited, five-year orthopaedic residency program for 40 full-time orthopaedic residents.
 All affiliated educational facilities are located in the Memphis metropolitan area.
 Today, Campbell Clinic doctors are continuing this tradition of educational excellence by teaching at the Department of Orthopaedics and lecturing all over the nation and the world.